Defending Springs in the Courtroom:

 An Update on the BMAP legal challenge

-FSC's legal challenge will determine the future of Volusia Blue Springs, Silver Springs, Rainbow Springs, the springs of the Santa Fe and Suwannee Rivers and many other impaired Florida waters.
+FSC's legal challenge will determine the future of Volusia Blue Springs, Silver Springs, Rainbow Springs, and the springs of the Santa Fe and Suwannee Rivers.

 When a body of water is impaired by pollution, the Florida Department of Environmental Protection creates plans to address the pollution and meet water quality goals, known as "Basin Management Action Plans," or BMAPs.

 Thirty springs were identified by the 2016 Springs and Aquifer Protection Act as large or notable enough for special protections, they are referred to in law as "Outstanding Florida Springs" or OFS.
 According to that 2016 law, any OFS impaired by pollution must have a BMAP plan to address the pollution and achieve water quality goals within 20 years.